makovanilya/VGPR/CRITERIA.md

 All of the following must be true:
 - [ ] Game is launchable.
 - [ ] Core experience is reachable but meaningfully compromised.
-- [ ] Significant paid or advertised content is inaccessible.
+- [ ] Significant paid or advertised content is inaccessible (DLCs, skins etc.).
 - [ ] No community solution fully restores the experience.

 ### p2
 All of the following must be true:
-- [ ] Game technically launches.
+- [ ] Game technically launches and displays playable content beyond a server connection screen.
 - [ ] Core experience is broken or requires workarounds.
 - [ ] Essential functions depend on infrastructure that no longer exists.
 - [ ] No official or community solution restores playability.